DanielBlayberg/Synch2AsyncFIFO/README.md

 This project is a great resource for anyone looking to understand and implement FIFO structures in Verilog or similar hardware description languages.

 ![ Queue Execution Steps](images/Fifo_queue.png)

+*Figure: Illustration of Enqueue and Dequeue operations in a FIFO queue.*

 ### Applications of Async FIFOs